aws-samples/happy-path/README.md

 cd backend
 sam deploy --guided --template-file realtime.yaml
 ```
-During the prompts, enter `HappyPath-realtime` for the Stack Name, enter your preferred Region, and accept the defaults for the remaining questions.
+During the prompts, enter `happy-path-realtime` for the Stack Name, enter your preferred Region, and accept the defaults for the remaining questions.

 2. Retrieve the IoT endpointAddress - note this for the frontend installation:
 ```